marouane-sadoune/reviserGIT/README.md

 # reviserGIT
-this repo just relearn basic thigs in git
+this repo just relearn basic things in git like merge, sqush, reset...